 The Australian swim team has won two gold, two silver and a bronze medal on the penultimate night of Paralympic competition at the pool, to take their total medal tally to 26, including eight gold.

-A gold medal to Ellie Cole in the women’s 100m backstroke S9, a gold medal and world record to Maddison Elliott in the 50m freestyle S8, and silver medals in the 34 point medley and to Lakeisha Patterson capped off a memorable night in Rio.
+A gold medal to Ellie Cole in the women’s 100m backstroke S9, a gold medal and world record to Maddison Elliott in the women’s 50m freestyle S8, and silver medals in the women’s 4x100m medley 34 Points and to Lakeisha Patterson capped off a memorable night at the Rio 2016 Paralympic Games.

-“Obviously we’re still very happy with silver and Maddi just pointed out that we were five seconds faster than Worlds last year,” said Cole.
+“Obviously we’re still very happy with silver, and Maddie just pointed out that we were five seconds faster than Worlds last year,” said Cole.

 “So we are definitely heading in the right direction.
 We knew that relay was going to be a close one.
 We won by 0.03 in London [at the 2012 Paralympic Games], so we’ll definitely be back again for Tokyo 2020 [the next Paralympic Summer Games].”

-Elliott’s swim in the women’s 50m freestyle S8 bettered her own world record by almost half a second, with the 17-year-old stopping the clock in 29.73, with Patterson close behind for silver in a time of 30.13, equal to the previous world record.
+Elliott’s swim in the women’s 50m freestyle S8 bettered her own world record by almost half a second, with the 17-year-old stopping the clock in 29.73, and Patterson equalling the previous world record – 30.13 – to finish with silver.

 “I’m overwhelmed with emotion right now because I’m not fully comprehending at the moment,” said Elliott.

-“All I wanted to do was to produce a good race, and I produced and even better race so I’m really stoked.
+“All I wanted to do was to produce a good race, and I produced an even better race, so I’m really stoked.
 Nothing is going to stop me now.”

-For Cole, a four time gold medallist in London, the nine day wait for her main event had taken its toll and the relief an excitement exploded when she hit the wall to secure back-to-back Paralympic titles in the 100m backstroke.
+For Cole, a four-time gold medallist in London, the nine-day wait for her main event had taken its toll, and the relief and excitement exploded when she hit the wall to secure back-to-back Paralympic titles in the 100m backstroke.

-Having tasted team gold in a world record winning relay last night, Cole said the wait for individual gold has been difficult.
+Having tasted team gold in a world record-winning relay last night (16 September), Cole said that the wait for individual gold has been difficult.

-An individual gold medallist in the 400m freestyle earlier in the week, Brenden Hall added a bronze to his collection of Rio souvenirs storming home in the 100m backstroke to finish in a personal best of 1.04.67, with Timothy Hodge seventh in 1.05.18 and Logan Powell eight overall in 1.06.13.
+An individual gold medallist in the men’s 400m freestyle s9 earlier in the week, Brenden Hall added a bronze medal to his collection of Rio souvenirs, storming home in the men’s 100m backstroke S9 to finish in a personal best time of 1:04.67, with Timothy Hodge placing seventh in 1:05.18, and Logan Powell, eight overall in 1:06.13.